Post job

 Provide physical therapy interventions to children with severe disabilities and compromised health status, in an educational setting.

-Some of the skills we found on pediatric physical therapist resumes included "patients," "patient care," and "rehabilitation."
-We have detailed the most important pediatric physical therapist responsibilities below.
+Common skills that a pediatric physical therapist uses to do their job include "patients," "patient care," and "rehabilitation."
+You can find details on the most important pediatric physical therapist responsibilities below.

 Pediatric Physical Therapist Resume